CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/03Custom_connector_for_existingAPI.md

 2. Select **Solutions**.

-  Note: Click on create database and leave the currency and lanaguage field to default and click on create database and wait for somtime till the solutions are loaded
+  >**Note**: Click on create database and leave the currency and lanaguage field to default and click on create database and wait for somtime till the solutions are loaded.

 3. Click **Import Solution**.